hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/18- Terraform Provisioners.md

 if running the command is not important for us, we use: `on_failure = continue`, otherwise "default" is `on_failure = fail`

-If `when = destroy` is specified, the provisioner will run when the resource it is defined within is destroyed.
+If `when = destroy` is specified, the provisioner will run when the resource it is defined within is destroyed, otherwise "default" when create.